hsohliyt105/sc5002-lab2/README.md

 region → one-hot encoding

+As a result, we have features as follows:
+x0: age
+x1: is_male
+x2: is_female
+x3: bmi
+x4: children
+x5: is_smoker
+x6: region_northeast
+x7: region_northwest
+x8: region_southeast
+x9: region_southwest

 <img width="1193" height="649" alt="Screenshot 2025-10-15 at 3 32 26 PM" src="https://github.com/user-attachments/assets/2fe1f8f0-9bde-47f8-a5ae-f09f815fc846" />
 The data heatmap describes the colinearity of each features.
 The features `bmi` and `region_southeast` shows mildly conlinear, where ridge model can outperform linear regression model to avoid overfitting from colinearity.